telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-centos7.md

 sudo systemctl start mosquitto

 # If you wish to enable `mosquitto` to have it start automatically on system reboot:
-# [ If you prefer yo use another MQTT broker, that's fine too.
+# [ If you prefer to use another MQTT broker, that's fine too.
 But, bear in mind that only mosquitto has been tested ]
 sudo systemctl enable mosquitto
 ```